briannaodom2021/BootcampAndPersonalProjectCodeExamples/README.md

 Below is the example of the home page.
 A video link will be added soon to show the rest of the site and functionality.

 Note: I am using internal style sheets to quickly go through phase 1 of coding.
+Also this is not my website.
+I do not own it.
+It was a redesign of a running site.
+Will not host.

 <img src= "coffee-website/images/coffeeSiteHomePage.png" alt="coffee homepage image"></img>
 <a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/tree/main/coffee-website">Link to coffee-website code</a><br>